 Specific instructions for papers will be given as the course progresses.

-There will be more discussion about suggestions for writing philosophy papers in class.
+will be more discussion about suggestions for writing philosophy papers in class.
+The most

-The most important criteria used for evaluating papers will be the quality of
+important criteria used for evaluating papers will be the quality of argumentation,

-argumentation, clarity, coherence, and creativity.
-Students are graded on their ability to
+clarity, coherence, and creativity.
+Students are graded on their ability to present

-present established views in their own words and articulate their assessment of those
+established views in their own words and articulate their assessment of those views.
+Those

-views.
-Those papers that display these attributes along with originality and creativity
+papers that display these attributes along with originality and creativity will receive

-given issue or whether your own views are the same as mine.
-I am concerned with how you
+whether your own views are the same as mine.
+I am concerned with how you articulate your

-course.
 The re-write is due exactly one week after papers are returned.
-The grade for the
+The grade for the two

-two papers will then be averaged.
-Please note, a students grade on the re-write may
+papers will then be averaged.
+Please note, a students grade on the re-write may go

 re-writes and gets a 75, the overall grade will be 68.